 Pentecostal churches are generally freer in how they express this joy.
 Visitors who attend a Pentecostal church are likely to see people expressing joy and happiness because of their faith in Jesus Christ.
 This example is an effective aid in evangelism and church growth.

 Scripture is the ultimate authority for what we do.
-If growth alone were evidence of truth, then we might all become Muslims or Mormons.
+If growth alone were evidence of truth, then we might all become Mormons.
 Experience may be helpful, but it is not authoritative.
-Experience may even be very impressive, but that alone does not make it authoritative.
-Even so, it is still very impressive.
+Experience can be powerful, but that alone does not make it authoritative, although it is still impressive.

 The person wants this experience.
-It doesn't matter whether it is really proof — it is desirable.
-And once it comes, it is extremely self-authenticating and reinforcing.
+It doesn’t matter whether it is really proof – it is desirable.
+If it comes, it is very self-authenticating and reinforcing.
 The person wanted reassurance, was told in a persuasive way that the particular experience would give him that assurance, and then he had the experience, and true enough, he gained assurance!
-The person becomes sold on the experience and sometimes even becomes an "evangelist" for the experience.
+The person becomes sold on the experience and sometimes even becomes an “evangelist” for the experience.

 For many years, speaking in tongues was the primary experience promoted in some Pentecostal circles.
-But in more recent years, more exotic experiences have been promoted — such things as being slain in the Spirit (fainting and remaining motionless for several hours), laughing in the Spirit (uncontrollable waves of laughter), weeping in the Spirit, barking like a dog, or other para-normal activities.
+But in more recent years, more exotic experiences have been promoted – such things as being slain in the Spirit (fainting and remaining motionless for several hours), laughing in the Spirit (uncontrollable waves of laughter), weeping in the Spirit, barking like a dog, or other unusual activities.
 These may be called the Toronto Blessing or the Pensacola Blessing or some other blessing.
-Several prominent speakers, including Benny Hinn, have promoted some of these exciting phenomena.
+Several prominent speakers have promoted some of these exciting phenomena.

 These phenomena have been controversial, even in Pentecostal churches.
 The Toronto Blessing, for example, began in the Vineyard church.
-Some Vineyard churches promoted the blessing; others resisted it, and now they have split into two denominations.
-But the blessing makes ripples in many other denominations, too, and has affected some members.
-The Pensacola Blessing has circulated primarily in the Assemblies of God, but it has also affected other denominations, including our own.
+Some Vineyard churches promoted the blessing; others resisted it, and they split into two denominations.
+The blessing makes ripples in many other denominations, too, and has affected some members.
+The Pensacola Blessing circulated primarily in the Assemblies of God, but it also affected other denominations, including our own.